Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

 * Exclude Preview branches:
 `dependabot/*`

-where Pages will include all branches except any branch starting with “dependabot”.
+where Pages will include all branches except any branch starting with `dependabot`.

 **_Example 3:_**